mapsync/paintsville-advisory2/site/content/post/boil-water-advisory-2.md

 Due to a line break, although no contamination has been confirmed, Paintsville Utilities has voluntarily issued a boil water advisory for the following areas:

-FRANK ST. IN PAINTSILLE AND EUDLID AVE.
+FRANK ST. IN PAINTSVILLE AND EUCLID AVE.
 BEGINNING AT STAFFORD ST. UP TO PRESTON ST. (STAFFORD AND PRESTON ARE NOT INCLUDED IN THIS ADVISORY.)

 This advisory is being issued as a precautionary measure and is in effect until further notice.